gallochris/cbb-docs/hugo_source/content/four-factors/05-getting-to-the-foul-line.md

 If the opposition attempts fewer free throws, it decreases their opportunity to score and increases a team's chance to win.

-For example, Purdue's defensive free throw rate was the eighth best in the country in the 2017-2018 season.
+For example, Notre Dame's defensive free throw rate was the best in the country in the 2018-2019 season.

-The Boilermakers' opponents attempted 531 free throws and 2197 field goals in 36 games in 2017-2018.
+Irish opponents attempted 438 free throws and 2006 field goals in 33 games in 2018-2019.

-Purdue's Free Throw Rate was **24.2**.
+Purdue's Free Throw Rate was **21.8**.

-`FTRate = 531 / 2197 = 0.2417 * 100`
+`FTRate = 438 / 2006 = 0.2183 * 100`

 ### What about made free throws?

 Free throw rate puts more value on getting to the foul line.
 Not making foul shots.

-Volume is more important in this stat.
+Volume is more important when measuring it this way.
 If a team can attempt more free throws, it has a better chance to score and win.

 The assumption is a team that attempts more free throws is better than a team that makes more free throws over time.

-In the 2018 NCAA Tournament First Round game between Alabama and Virginia Tech, Alabama missed 9 free throws \(18-27\).

-Virginia Tech missed 6 free throws, but attempted 7 fewer free throws \(14-20\) and lost the game by 3 points.
+This doesn't always show up in a single game.

-The logic here is the more attempts, the more opportunity to make foul shots.
+The logic is the more attempts, the more opportunity to make foul shots.

 **Measuring Makes**